studersi/test-4/tutorial-7/README.md

 As with the startup rule exclusions, we are not limited to an exclusion by rule ID.
 Exclusions by tag will work just as well (`ctl:ruleRemoveByTag`).
 Again, regular expressions are supported, but only to a certain extent.

 Startup time rule exclusions and runtime rule exclusions have the same effect, but internally, they are really different.
 With the runtime exclusions, you gain granular control at the cost of performance, as the exclusion is being evaluated for every single request.
-Startup time exclusions are performing better and they are easier to read and write.
+Startup time exclusions are performing faster and they are easier to read and write.

 ###Step 8: Handling false positives: Disabling individual rules for specific parameters